-This Business Management and Economics degree is designed specifically to develop you as a ‘business ready’ graduate: a confident, independent thinker with a detailed knowledge of business and management and equipped with the skills to adapt rapidly.
+Our Business Management and Economics programme is designed to develop you as a ‘business ready’ graduate: a confident, independent thinker with a detailed knowledge of business and management and equipped with the skills to adapt rapidly.
 It will prepare you for a career in business or in any organisation that values an awareness of economic issues.

 You will gain in-depth knowledge of organisations and their environments, including their relationships to society.
-In your second and third year you will focus on learning key theories and concepts in economics and their application in international businesses.
-You will also gain an understanding of managing people, business operations and logistics, marketing and communications, corporate strategy and business ethics.
-You will learn how businesses can operate effectively in a multicultural environment.
+In your second and third year, the focus is on exploring key theories and concepts in economics and their application in international business.
+This course will help you understand key concepts such as managing people, operations, logistics, marketing and business ethics.
+Additionally, you will learn how businesses can operate effectively in a multicultural environment.

-In readiness for your future career, you will develop a range of skills that employers value: the ability to identify and solve business problems and to effectively communicate your ideas.
-You will develop key attributes such as commercial acumen, self-reflection and emotional intelligence and gain skills in research, numeracy and project and people management.
+In readiness for your future career, Roehampton will help you develop a range of skills that employers value: the ability to identify and solve business problems and to effectively communicate your ideas.
+You will acquire key attributes such as commercial acumen, self-reflection and emotional intelligence, alongside skills in research, analysis, numeracy and project management.

-Our academics have a wealth of research and practical experience in economics and across all aspects of business and will support you to connect your learning to the realities of business and management.
-You will be supported throughout in your personal development by Personal Tutors, who will work with you map your career development and provide learning guidance.
-You will also have access to our extensive range of employability events, including workshops, expert business speakers – e.g. members of our Advisory Board – and employer exhibitions.
-Alongside this, we provide a wide range of other opportunities to develop and learn, including a career mentoring scheme and student-led Business Society.
+Our academics have a wealth of research and practical experience in economics and business and will support you to connect your learning to the realities of business and management.
+There will be support throughout from your Personal Tutor, who will work with you to map your career development and provide guidance on your learning.
+Alongside this, we provide a wide range of other opportunities to develop and learn, including a career mentoring scheme, student-led Business Society and online careers portal.

-Throughout your three year degree there is a focus on supporting you to develop and track your own increasing ability to add value to organisations.
-This is achieved through our Business Readiness module where, working with your Personal Tutor, you will gather evidence of your knowledge, attributes and skills.
+Throughout your degree there is a focus on supporting you to develop and track your own increasing ability to add value to organisations.
+This is achieved through our Business Readiness module where, working with your Personal Tutor, you will gather evidence of your knowledge, skills and attributes.
 This will demonstrate to prospective employers how you can play a key role in whichever organisations you work for.

 In your first year, you will learn to recognise your personal strengths and weaknesses through a process of self-assessment and reflection, and understand your role in a team.
-You will practice these skills in a variety of team problem-based activities and scenarios.
-You will also establish an overview of business organisations in a global context and be introduced to key areas of business such as finance, marketing and data analysis.
+You will practise these skills in a variety of problem-based activities.
+You will also establish an overview of business organisations in a global context and explore key aspects of business management such as finance, marketing and data analysis.

-Your second year will continue to develop your business readiness, and you will gain experience of management, from managing people across different cultures to supply chain and project management.
-You will also undertake two economics modules, Managerial Economics and International Economics, which will develop your economics knowledge and skills alongside your business management capabilities.
-In addition, you will have the opportunity to study abroad in the Spring semester.
+Your second year will continue to develop your business readiness and experience of management, from managing people across different cultures to project management.
+You will also study Managerial Economics and International Economics, which will develop your economics knowledge and skills.
+In addition, you will have the opportunity to study abroad.

 In your third year, you will plan, research and write a dissertation on your chosen area of economics.
-In addition, you will develop your economic understanding through modules such as Labour Economics, Economics of Money, Banking and Finance or Development Economics.
-You will also look at Business Ethics & Responsible Management as well as Applied Corporate Strategy, ensuring you to become a value-adding graduate.
+Furthermore, you will develop your economic understanding through modules such as Labour Economics, Economics of Money, Banking and Finance or Development Economics.
+You will also look at Business Ethics & Responsible Management as well as Applied Corporate Strategy.

 Here are some of the varied modules we currently offer: